vaddi2023/Ai-Construction-model/README.md

 # Ai-Construction field-model
-Helps people to analyse things happening easily in the work place
+Helps people to analyse things happening easily in the work orders and their activities.

 Started working on Phase 1 of implementation.